qianghan/Kevin/ui/README.md

 - **Session Management**: Create and manage multiple chat sessions
 - **Family Management**: Parents can manage students and other parent partners
 - **MongoDB Integration**: Persistent storage of users, chat sessions, and messages
+- **Service Abstraction Layer**: Clean separation of concerns with frontend and backend service layers
+- **Robust Error Handling**: Consistent error handling and logging across all services

 ## Getting Started